-100. The Politics of Memory in Latin American Literature We will explore the ethics and politics of memory and trauma in societies previously torn asunder by civil wars and dictatorships.
+- 100. The Politics of Memory in Latin American Literature We will explore the ethics and politics of memory and trauma in societies previously torn asunder by civil wars and dictatorships.
 The texts and films assigned will be studies of how subjective and collective memories are negotiated both through fictional and testimonial narratives.
 Our focus will be primarily on Argentina, Chile, Guatemala and El Salvador but we will also read some Holocaust literature to compare how this subject has been represented in another tradition.
 The primary question we will explore is: how does a work of art adequately represent the horror without aestheticizing the experience?
-6 credits, AI, WR1, IS, Fall-Y. Pérez

-110. Portuguese for Spanish Speakers This fast-paced introductory Portuguese language course focuses on developing communication skills and emphasizes speaking, reading, and writing.
+6 credits, AI, WR1, IS, Fall-Y. Pérez - 110.
+Portuguese for Spanish Speakers This fast-paced introductory Portuguese language course focuses on developing communication skills and emphasizes speaking, reading, and writing.
 Previous knowledge of Spanish is assumed in presentation of grammar and vocabulary.
 Prerequisite: Spanish 204 or permission of the instructor.
-3 credits, S/CR/NC, NE,

-Offered in alternate years, Spring-H. Kaufman

-270. Chile's September 11th: History and Memory since the Coup September 11, 2013 marks the fortieth anniversary of the coup 'e' tat that deposed the democratically elected government of socialist Salvador Allende and initiated the seventeen-year dictatorship of Augusto Pinochet.
-This interdisciplinary course canvasses this tumultuous period in Chilean history through the study of speeches and interviews from the era, testimonials, declassified U.S. security documents, literature, film, photographs, and music.
-It explores the Allende years, the domestic and international contexts of the coup, the dictatorship's "counterinsurgency" and neoliberal reform programs, protest movements against military rule, and the ongoing struggles over human rights, popular mobilization, and collective memory.
-6 credits, HI, WR2, IS, Not offered in 2014-2015
+3 credits, S/CR/NC, NE, Offered in alternate years, Spring-S. Flaherty Echievirra - 270.
+Chile's September 11th: History and Memory since the Coup September 11, 2013 marked the fortieth anniversary of the coup d' état that deposed the democratically elected government of socialist Salvador Allende and ushered in the seventeen-year dictatorship of General Augusto Pinochet.
+This interdisciplinary course canvasses this tumultuous era and its aftermath through the study of historical sources, literature, film, photography, and music.
+It explores the rise and fall of Allende, life and repression under the dictatorship, the protest movement against military rule, and the ongoing struggles and debates over human rights, justice, and collective memory.
+6 credits, HI, WR2, IS, Offered in alternate years, Winter-A. Fisher